PX4/PX4-Autopilot/src/modules/micrortps_bridge/README.md

 ## Automatic code generation

-The support for the new added functionality is mainly done within three new (automatically generated) code blocks.
+The support for the functionality is mainly done within three new (automatically generated) code blocks.

--  CDR serialization support is generated for every uORB topic adding new iterfaces what for *sensor_combined.msg* topic looks like this:
+-  CDR serialization support is generated for every uORB topic adding a interfaces what for *sensor_combined.msg* topic looks like this:

   ```sh
   void serialize_sensor_combined(const struct sensor_combined_s *input, char *output, uint32_t *length, struct microCDR *microCDRWriter);
   void deserialize_sensor_combined(struct sensor_combined_s *output, char *input, struct microCDR *microCDRReader);
   ```

--  User can generate an application to send and receive through a selected UART or selected UDP ports, the CDR serialized data from several topics.
-This can be done calling the script **generate_microRTPS_bridge.py** placed in *Tools* folder.
+-  An application to send and receive the CDR serialized data from several topics through a selected UART or selected UDP ports.
+This is called the client.

 ![alt text](res/2_trasnmitter-white.png)

--  Also the other side of the communication can be generated, a bridge application between CDR serialized data and the DDS world (using **Fast RTPS**).
-This can be done calling the script **generate_microRTPS_bridge.py** placed in Tools folder.
+-  The other side of the communication is an application between CDR serialized data and the ROS2/DDS world (using **Fast RTPS**).
+An important step in this part is the generation of a idl file for each topic which is the translation of the correspondent msg file.
+For the case of  *sensor_combined* topic it's generated the *sensor_combined_.idl* file from *sensor_combined.msg* file.
+This application is called the agent.
-This application is encapsuled in *microRTPS_agent.cxx* source file and .idl files for demanded topics.
-For the case of *sensor_combined* topic it's generated *sensor_combined_.idl* file.

 ![alt text](res/3_receiver-white.png)